(Written in November 2022)

 Then suddenly in March, people stopped asking to view the listings.
 I remember it well because I had just listed a house and there was very limited response, and my seller clients were disappointed to say the least!
 But, it wasn’t my fault – agents across town were saying “Suddenly it’s crickets out there…”

 Explanations usually focus on the war in Ukraine, continued supply chain issues, and the aggressive interest rate hikes that characterized 2022.
+There is also a lot of talk about an expected recession.
 Whatever the cause, the effect has been that there are far fewer buyers, and/or that buyers are FAR more cautious.

-Despite this, prices continued to increase somewhat until about June.
-Since then, they have trended downward, losing perhaps a year’s worth of growth (so, prices are still high in comparison with 2020 which was a big year for growth in the Mid-Island).
+Despite this, prices continued to increase somewhat in some markets and for some types of units (strata) until about June 2022.
+Since then, they have trended downward, losing perhaps a year’s worth of growth - which means that prices are still high in comparison with 2020.

 Another big factor is the flood of listings since mid-2022.
 A lot of sellers are competing for a reduced pool of buyers; price expectations are reduced drastically from just a few months prior!